 Phase III is the final stage of drug development before application for market approval by regulatory authorities.

 When a sufficient number of the participants in the study have been randomized and have eligible data for the primary endpoint, an interim analysis will be performed in a blinded fashion to select the best dose of cobitolimod and the other dose will be dropped.
 Following the blinded interim analysis, the additional patients to be randomized into the study will receive only the best dose of cobitolimod or placebo.
 This is referred to as an adaptive study design.
+Patients responding to cobitolimod in the induction study will be eligible to continue in the one-year maintenance study, in which they will be treated with either cobitolimod or placebo once every three weeks.

-It will be a global study that includes at least a few hundred clinics.
 If you are interested in more information about the study, please contact Clinical Trial Manager Karin Arnesson.

 Upon a positive read-out of the first study, InDex plans to initiate the second induction study with the best dose.
 With this sequential design we will read out the outcome of the first induction study before the next study is started, which will reduce the development risk of the program.
 The results of the first induction study will constitute a significant value inflection point and the remaining program can be optimized accordingly.